Russia: Navalny hearing begins, dozens arrested outside court | DW | 02.02.2021

 He is already serving a 30-day sentence in connection with the same case.

 Kremlin spokesman Dmitry Peskov said he hoped that the "nonsense" would not affect ties with the European Union, which has sharply criticized Moscow's treatment of Navalny.
-He said Russia would not be lectured by EU Foreign Minister Josep Borrell when he visits Moscow this week.
+He said Russia would not be lectured by EU foreign affairs chief Josep Borrell when he visits Moscow this week.

 Mass protests call for Navalny's release